reims2/reims2-docs/src/2024_bugs_investigated.md

 [[toc]]

-## Unexpected Results with Zero Cylinder Search Input
+## No results with zero cylinder search input

+> [!NOTE]
+> This bug was referred to in the mails as `Ex1-SphBi` and also all the examples in the mail from Scott.

 ### Problem Description

+I reproduced this with a search, that has the same parameters as the one from the mail.
+The search was done with the BAL feature disabled.

-- **Scenario**: A prescription (RX) with a cylinder of 0.0, a sphere of +0.75, and an additional of +1.50 was used as input.
+- **Scenario**: A multifocal prescription with a cylinder of 0.0, a sphere of +0.75, and an additional of +1.50 was used as input for OD and OS (same RX for both eyes).
 - **Expected Result**: SKU 2752, a suitable match for the given RX, should appear in the top results.
 - **Actual Result**: SKU 2752 does not appear in the results unless the BAL feature for OS eye is enabled.